Glossary for business users of the Power BI service

 Power BI, Power BI service, Power BI Desktop, Power BI mobile

 Some of the Power BI offerings.
 Power BI is the general term.
-It is often used in place of a full product name, such as Power BI service and Power BI mobile, after the first mention of the full product name.
+It's often used in place of a full product name, such as Power BI service and Power BI mobile, after the first mention of the full product name.

 Power BI Desktop